varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 	    Specifies a hard minimum time to live for cached documents.
 This is a shortcut for specifying the default_ttl run-time parameter.

+-r param[,param...]
+            Specifies a list of parameters that are read only.
+In a very secure environment you want to consider setting parameters such as *user*, *group*, *cc_command*,
+            *vcc_allow_inline_c* to read only as these can potentially be used to escalate privileges.

 -u user     Specifies the name of an unprivileged user to which the child
             process should switch before it starts accepting